 Cycle Highway Academies

-This third Cycle Highway Academy will be organized on the 28th and of February and the 1st of March 2018 in Essen.
-This Cycle Highway Academy will be a two-day session, focusing on the “Selling & Promoting” where the tools of the Interreg NWE CHIPS project (Cycle Highway Innovation project) will be shared.
+This third Cycle Highway Academy was organized on the 28th and of February and the 1st of March 2018 in Essen.
+This Cycle Highway Academy was a two-day session, focusing on the “Selling & Promoting” where the tools of the Interreg NWE CHIPS project (Cycle Highway Innovation project) have been shared.

 After a successful first edition of the Cycle Highway Academy in Arnhem during the Velo-city 2017 conference week, the second Cycle Highway Academy took place on the 4th and 5th of October in one of the pioneer cities of the Cycle Superhighway: London.
 This Cycle Highway Academy was a two-day session, focusing on the “Design and Building of Cycle Highways”.